vivarium-collective/vivarium-core/doc/tutorials/write_process.rst

 approximation doesn't adjust fast enough to dropping concentrations.
 To fix this, let's change the timestep to ``0.1``.

-.. note:: You may be wondering, "What units is the timestep in?"
+.. note:: You may be wondering, "What unit is the timestep in?"
 The
     answer is that it doesn't matter!
 We just need the parameters and timestep to use the same unit of time.

-Here's the ``settings`` dictionary with the updated timestep:
+Here's the ``parameters`` dictionary with the updated timestep:

 .. code-block:: python

-    settings = {
+    parameters = {
-        'total_time': 10,
+        'k_cat': 1.5,
-        'timestep': 0.1,
+        'time_step': 0.1,
     }

 Now if we run the file again, we should get a ``simulation.png`` like